Ayano20136819/SRUS-AS-Games/docs/assessment-tasks.md

 Why did the test fail (note: if it doesn't fail, it means there is something you have already done before you were asked to do so - if that's the case, you need to figure out what that is!)?
 -------
 > if I do not set __eq__ method in the player.py, python could not recognize the same object.
-> For example, I set uid for this method, so if uid is the same, the object must be the same object.
+> For example, I set uid for this method,so when uid is the same, the object must recognize the same object.
 >
 -------
 Add the necessary code to the Player class to ensure that the `test_sort_players` test passes.